How unproportional must a graph be?: Introduction

 (a) Let $k\ge 3$ be fixed and $p=p(n)\in(0,1)$ with $\frac{1}{p(1-p)} = o(n^{1/2})$.
 Then

 (b) Let $k\ge 4$ be fixed and $p=p(n)\in(0,1)$.
 Then

 \end{theorem}

+Note that the existence of proportional graphs shows that the lower bound of Theorem~\ref{thm:main} does not extend in general to $k=3$.

-Another measure of graph similarity is the $2k$-th Shatten norm.
-Lemma~8.12 in~\cite{lovasz:lngl} shows that the $4$-th Shatten norm defines the same topology as the cut-norm.
-Again, we define it only for the special case when we want to measure how $p$-quasirandom a graph (possibly with loops) $G$ of order $n$ is.
-Here, we take the $\ell_{2k}$-norm of the eigenvalues of $M=A-pJ$, where $A$ is the adjacency matrix of $G$ and $J$ is the all-$1$ matrix.
-We remark that when $G$ has a loop, the corresponding diagonal entry in the matrix $A$ is one.
-An equivalent and more combinatorial definition of the $2k$-th Shatten norm is to take $\shatten pG{2k}:= t(C_{2k},M)^{1/2k}$, where $C_{2k}$ is the $2k$-cycle and $t(F,M)$ denotes the \emph{homomorphism density} of a graph $F$, which is the expected value of $\prod_{ij\in E(F)} M_{f(i),f(j)}$, where $f:V(F)\to [n]$ is a uniformly chosen random function, see \cite[Chapter 5]{lovasz:lngl}.
+Another measure of graph similarity is the $2k$-th Shatten norm $\shatten pG{2k}$.
+Lemma~8.12 in~\cite{Lovasz:lngl} shows that the $4$-th Shatten norm defines the same topology as the cut-norm.
+Again, we define it only for the special case when we want to measure how $p$-quasirandom an $n$-vertex graph $G$ is, where we allow loops.
+Here, we take the (normalised) $\ell_{2k}$-norm of the eigenvalues $\lambda_1,\dots,\lambda_n$ of $M=A-pJ$, where $A$ is the adjacency matrix of $G$ and $J$ is the all-$1$ matrix:

+We remark that when $G$ has a loop, the corresponding diagonal entry in the matrix $A$ is~1.
+An equivalent and more combinatorial definition of the $2k$-th Shatten norm is to take $\shatten pG{2k}= t(C_{2k},M)^{1/2k}$, where $C_{2k}$ is the $2k$-cycle and $t(F,M)$ denotes the \emph{homomorphism density} of a graph $F$, which is the expected value of $\prod_{ij\in E(F)} M_{f(i),f(j)}$, where $f:V(F)\to [n]$ is a uniformly chosen random function, see \cite[Chapter 5]{Lovasz:lngl}.
 In other words,